NVIDIAGameWorks/toolkit-remix/README.md

 # Publishing a new App Version to the OV Launcher

-To bump the TRex app version number, there are 3 files that need to be updated.
+To bump the RTX Remix app version number, there are 3 files that need to be updated.
 ***Attempts to publish to the OV launcher without first making sure that these***
 ***files are properly updated will result cause incorrect versions to be displayed,***
 ***or will cause the pipeline to outright fail.***